Sequential Blocked Matching: The Offline SBM Setting

-In the offline setting, each agent is aware of her expected rewards and the ordinal preference.
-However, agents may still choose to submit false preferences, with the aim of increasing their own utilities.
-As a result, the distortion incurred by a given policy may not reflect its performance in practice.
-Note that in standard one-shot one-sided matching problems, this issue is sidestepped via the employment of truthful mechanisms.
-That is, mechanisms that are constructed so that it is in the best interest of each agent to submit their preferences truthfully, like RSD.
-In addition, the restriction to considering truthful algorithms is well justified by the revelation principle.
-In a similar vein, we would like to develop truthful algorithms for the offline BLOCKMATCH setting.
+As previously mentioned, we assume that agents submit reports with the intention of maximising their own utility.
+As a result, the distortion incurred by a policy may not reflect its performance in practice, as agents may be incentivised to misreport their preferences in order to increase their utility.
+Note that in standard one-shot one-sided matching problems, this issue is sidestepped via the employment of truthful policies, like RSD.
+In addition, the restriction to considering truthful policies is well justified by the revelation principle.
+In a similar way, we would like to develop truthful algorithms for the offline SBM setting.

-One may be tempted to apply such truthful one-shot mechanisms to our setting directly.
-That is, to apply an algorithm such as RSD repeatedly at the start of each time step.
-This intuition is correct when there is no blocking, as the matching problems for time steps are then independent of each other.
-However, with blocking, the matchings from previous rounds will have a substantial effect on the set of valid matchings in future rounds.
-As a result, immediately obvious approaches, such as matching according to RSD repeatedly, do not result in truthful algorithms (see the appendix for an example).
-One simple way of generating truthful policies is to run a truthful one-shot one-sided matching mechanism once every $\tilde{D}$ time steps and simply return the empty matching $\emptyset$ in the remaining time steps.
+One may be tempted to apply such truthful one-shot policies to our setting directly.
+That is, to apply an algorithm such as RSD repeatedly on every time step in sequence in order to devise a matching sequence.
+This intuition is correct when there is no blocking, as the matching problems for each time step are then independent of each other.
+However, with blocking, the matchings from previous time steps will have a substantial effect on the set of matchings which preserve the feasibility of the matching sequence in future rounds.
+As a result, immediately obvious approaches, such as matching according to RSD repeatedly, do not result in truthful policies.

+One simple way of generating truthful policies is to run a truthful one-shot one-sided matching policy once every $\tilde{D}$ time steps and simply return the empty matching in the remaining time steps.
 Such an approach decouples each time step from the next, resulting in truthfulness, but comes at the cost of only matching in at most $\lceil T/\tilde{D}\rceil$ rounds.

-Instead, we construct an algorithm for the offline BLOCKMATCH problem from truthful one-shot matching algorithms in a different manner.
-More specifically, we propose the Repeated Random Serial Dictatorship (\texttt{RRSD}) algorithm, which uses RSD as a basis.
-Whilst \texttt{RRSD} is not truthful, it does have a bounded incentive ratio, a form of approximate truthfulness which will be defined shortly.
+Instead, we construct an algorithm for the offline SBM setting from truthful one-shot matching algorithms in a different manner.
+More specifically, we propose the repeated random serial dictatorship (\texttt{RRSD}) algorithm, which uses RSD as a basis.
+Whilst \texttt{RRSD} is not truthful, it does have bounded incentive ratio.